Abjad/abjad/trunk/abjad/docs/source/reference_manual/chords/index.rst

    (NamedPitch("c'"), NamedPitch("d'"), NamedPitch("bf'"))

-Abjad returns a read-only tuple of named chromatic pitches.
+Abjad returns a read-only tuple of named pitches.

 Getting the written pitches of a chord one at a time
 ----------------------------------------------------